Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 ---

+### 8. Proxy contests change the calculus.

+When a hostile bidder cannot win on price or persuasion alone, the next lever is board composition.

+Paramount's decision to nominate directors for WBD's 2026 annual meeting shifts this from a transaction negotiation to a governance battle.
+Proxy fights introduce:
+- Extended timelines that outlast tender offer deadlines
+- Shareholder voting dynamics that differ from tendering decisions
+- Institutional investor engagement on fiduciary duty and board independence
+- Public campaigns that blur the line between financial analysis and narrative control

+A proxy contest is not an admission of defeat.
+It is a recognition that control of the board may be the only path to control of the transaction.
+Delaware courts see these dynamics regularly.
+The question is whether shareholders view a board challenge as legitimate activism or desperation.

+---

-### 8. What not to overinterpret.
+### 9. What not to overinterpret.

 A note of discipline.

 Early headlines do not determine outcomes.
+Lawsuits in Delaware Chancery Court are a standard feature of hostile M&A, not a signal that one side is winning or losing.
+Proxy fights can succeed or fail independent of litigation outcomes.
 Hostile does not mean impossible.
 Friendly does not mean easy.
-Cash is not “certain” until it settles, and stock is not inherently speculative if it clears.
+Cash is not "certain" until it settles, and stock is not inherently speculative if it clears.

 The only reliable signals are the ones embedded in structure, filings, and execution.